coginterp/neurips2025/content/call-for-papers.md

 1. **Behavioral accounts**.
 What kinds of generalizations have models learned about cognitively important tasks?
 What kinds of cues, biases, or heuristics might affect a model’s performance on these tasks?
 What kind of cognitive frameworks best characterize model behaviors?
-  - <ins>Example topics within scope:</ins> Hypothesis-driven evaluations of high-level cognitive behaviors; understanding how heuristics and task demands affect model behaviors; and fitting cognitive models to deep neural network behavioral data
+  - <ins>Example topics within scope:</ins> Hypothesis-driven evaluations of high-level cognitive behaviors [1–8]; understanding how heuristics and task demands affect model behaviors [9–15]; and fitting cognitive models to deep neural network behavioral data [16–19]
   - <ins>Example topics potentially out of scope:</ins> Evaluations of deep learning models which do not make claims about the underlying processes driving their behavior, or behavioral experiments with AI models which seek to further our understanding of the human mind, rather than our understanding of AI models

 <br>